shaal/doxicity/README.md

 # Doxicity

-A static site generator for documentation.
+A tool for writing better documentation.

 Built with love in New Hampshire.